How The North Face is endangering Bangladeshi garment workers

 - VF Corporation produces approximately 450 million units per year spread across 36 brands.
 VF operates 29 manufacturing facilities and uses approximately 1,900 contractor factories in 60 countries.
-In 2012, VF Corporation brought in $10.8 billion in revenue and $5.06 billion in gross profit.
+In 2014, VF Corporation brought in over $12 billion in revenue.

 - Eric Wiseman is the CEO of VF Corporation.
 In 2012, Mr. Wiseman received $14.2 million in compensation.

 - VF was producing at That’s It Sportswear factory in Bangladesh (owned by Hameem Group), which burned in December of 2010, killing 29 workers and injuring more than a hundred.
 The factory had illegal construction, no proper fire exits, shoddy wiring, and many exit doors were locked.
 Workers were trapped on the top floors of the factory.
 Many jumped to their deaths.
 VF had repeatedly inspected the factory and yet had completely failed to address the safety hazards.

 - In October of 2012, another VF factory, Eurotex, which was disclosed as a producer of collegiate apparel, burned in Dhaka.
 This was a major fire, though it did not completely destroy the factory.
 No one was killed in the fire, because the factory was closed for a holiday – if the fire had occurred during the workday, many could have died.
 When contacted about this fire, VF claimed that their own disclosure data was wrong and they had stopped using the factory.